WillDelano/Titanic2.0/README.md

    Law of Demeter - If two classes have no other reason to be directly aware of each other or otherwise coupled, then the two classes should not directly interact.

+Comment Templates:

+/*
+ * file: test.java
+ * author: William Delano
+ * date: 8/11/23
+ *
+ * This file contains the code for ...
+It should be used as an attribute for
+ * *ClassName* in order to achieve ...
+ */

+/*
+ * getName
+ *
+ * This function returns the name of a User
+ *
+ * parameters:
+ *     user -- the user to return the name of
+ * return value: the name of the user
+ */